 - The WINGS Scholarship program is the sole philanthropic venture of Women Executives (WE), a Charlotte organization of professional women, and is managed under Women Executives for Community Service (WECS), a 501c3 non-profit organization.

 - The WINGS scholarship program supports female college students age 25 and older who are pursuing a degree at Johnson C. Smith University, Queens University of Charlotte, the University of North Carolina at Charlotte and Central Piedmont Community College.
-In 2014-2015 WINGS will be supporting 20 scholars across our four partner schools.
+In 2018-2019 WINGS will be supporting 25 scholars across our five partner schools.

 - Our WINGS scholars have a clear financial need, juggle work and family commitments along with their studies, and many are the first to graduate in their families.